vrurg/raku-Vikna/docs/md/Vikna/Color/RGB.md

-`Vikna::Color::RGB` - RGB representation of a color
+`Vikna::Color::RGB` - a role for RGB representation of a color

 DESCRIPTION
 ===========